gchq/stroom-docs/content/en/community/documentation/building.md

 ## Cloning the stroom-docs git repository

 The git repository for this site is [stroom-docs (external link)](https://github.com/gchq/stroom-docs).
-_stroom-docs_ uses the Docsy theme (`themes/docsy/`) via a git sub-module, which in turn uses two nested sub-modules for Bootstrap (`themes/docsy/assets/vendor/bootstrap/`) and Font-Awesome (`themes/docsy/assets/vendor/Font-Awesome/`).
+_stroom-docs_ uses the Docsy theme (`themes/docsy/`) via a Go module so the theme will be pulled in when Hugo is first run.
-Therefore to clone stroom-docs you need to do
+To clone stroom-docs you need to do:

 {{< command-line >}}
 # Clone the repo